Kayak Nova Scotia at its prime paddling destination

 Imagine yourself in the remote and pristine area of the largest and wildest provincial park in Nova Scotia, spectacular Cape Chignecto.
 Its rugged scenic cliffs bear evidence of the separation of the continents when Africa and North America drifted apart during the Triassic, the age of dinosaurs.
 Come and experience the center piece of the UNESCO Cliffs of Fundy Geopark in the best way possible – from the water!

 Kayak Nova Scotia and explore arches and rock formations with our personable, highly trained guides.
 Then get spoilt with healthy local food on a remote beach.
-Beginners are welcome as we are committed to supplying expertly guided sea kayaking tours to all our guests.
+No experience is necessary as we are committed to supplying expertly guided sea kayaking tours to all our guests.
 NovaShores Adventures believes in low impact tourism where we leave no trace, especially in the sensitive preservation area surrounding the Cape Chignecto Park area of the Bay of Fundy.

 Cape Chignecto is an exposed area, and a bit of wind and chop should be expected, even though there are calm, glassy days as well.
 We provide very stable double kayaks and the assistance of expert guides, and you should bring a sense of adventure and an average level of fitness.
 No experience is necessary, but confidence in an ocean environment is recommended.